How to choose the right colour blind

 If your aim is to create the visual impression of space, there are several different options to look at.
 Firstly, choose paler, cooler colour blinds as this pushes the walls outwards, whereas darker and bold colours have the opposite effect.
 Consider also the type of blind – you’re looking for a streamlined look, sleek and slim such as one of our specialist blinds, or Roller blinds, rather than the more full Roman blinds or wood Venetian blinds.

 Almost every colour can be made to work with any one other colour – the secret is in choosing the right shade of each colour, rather than the colour itself.
 One of the best ways to do this is by looking at a colour wheel, which illustrates the relationship between colours.
 This way, you can actually see how the colours interact with each other and understand why.
 For example, blue and orange are opposite one another, making them complementary colours, likewise yellow/violet and red/green.
-Strong colours at their brightest shades, but the pairing works well for a modern look.
+Strong colours at their brightest shades, but the pairing works well for a modern look, but you need paler shades to make them compliment one another, rather than contrast with each other.

 Neutrals are often presumed by the uninitiated as boring but that’s really not the case and there’s a whole host of different ways in which any room can benefit from neutral colours.